Bass Pro Shops Logo

 Bass Pro Shops: Brand overview

 The giant’s story began with a small shelf of merchandise in the basement of his father’s liquor store.
 At the age of 21, it was a good deal for Johnny Morris, who was seriously into sport fishing.
 From every trip to competitions, he brought trollers and bait and sold them to local fishermen.
 The young businessman used his profits to open businesses that produced boats and equipment for tourist sites and nature preservation.
 Therefore, the first independent Bass Pro store did not appear until nine years later (1981).
-It gradually grew into a large business consisting of manufacturers, stores, cafes, and museums that teaches Americans to admire, love, and cherish wildlife.
+It gradually grew into a large business consisting of manufacturers, stores, cafes, and museums that teach Americans to admire, love, and cherish wildlife.

 Meaning and History